 The Housing Trust performs lottery, resale, and monitoring agent services for Sudbury and other neighboring communities.
-This provides a revenue stream for the Housing Trust Small Grant Program, as well as providing local opportunities for eligible buyers with connections to Sudbury and others looking for affordable housing in the area.
+This provides a revenue stream for the Housing Trust Small Grant Program and local opportunities for eligible buyers with connections to Sudbury and others looking for affordable housing in the area.
 The Sudbury Housing Trust is one of the seven monitoring agents for MassHousing 40B ownership program.